 Every area has its own rules and regulations, especially for levying taxes on a different basis.
 Some jurisdictions charge taxes on the worldwide profits of the business, including profits derived from an offshore source.
 However, while starting up the business, you should be aware of the tax laws that outline where the profits are made, whether in Hong Kong or from an offshore source.

-Benefits of Double Taxation Agreements
+Benefits of Double Taxation Agreements in Hong Kong

 The Hong Kong Special Administrative Region Government (HKSARG) acknowledges that double taxation agreements with trading patterns has many merits that everyone should know-

 - It provides certainty to investors on the taxing rights of the contracting parties.

 - It provides an added incentive for overseas companies to operate their business, and similarly, Hong Kong companies to do business overseas.

 - It also helps investors or founders to assess better their potential tax liabilities on economic activities.